-Music: Flying Through The Clouds
+Music: Flying Through The

-Midi sequence from Sunncity. com
+Midi sequence from Sunncity.

 BICHONS ACROSS CANADA

-The following article was written by
+article was written by

-Norma Dirszowsky
+Norma

-Normandy Bichons
+Normandy

-Article copyright: Norma Dirszowsky (aka NormaDsign)
+copyright: Norma Dirszowsky (aka NormaDsign)

-All Rights Reserved
+Rights Reserved

-All graphics on this page are copyright images
+graphics on this page are copyright images

 THE BICHON FRISE - A PROFILE

-"The Little People in Fur Coats" and "The Smiling White Powderpuffs" are but two of the endearing names given this charming breed by Bichon Frise fanciers.
+(Revised 2006)"The Little People in Fur Coats" and "The Smiling White Powderpuffs" are but two of the endearing names given this charming breed by Bichon Frise fanciers.
 Bred for companionship the Bichon is a delightful little dog that likes nothing better than to spend as much time as possible hobnobbing with humans.
 Being very intelligent, as well as affectionate, the Bichon can very quickly steal your heart.

 The Bichon has a non-shedding white coat which, when trimmed according to the Standard, has a powderpuff appearance.
 The coat does require grooming and must be properly combed and brushed several times a week and scissored approximately every six weeks.
 The expressive dark brown or black eyes, rimmed in black and surrounded by dark haloes, and the black nose and lips, create a pleasing contrast to the snow white coat.
 This is a small breed, being no more than 12" at the shoulder, just a nice size to "go anywhere".
 The Bichon is a very versatile little dog.
 It is equally at home in a small city apartment or on a large country property.
 Although the breed does not physically require a lot of exercise, Bichons love to be taken for short walks, but are just as happy romping around the house.